zebeeb/MTD-R/Docs/project rules.md

 - Do not make changes to other parts of the app or introduce unrelated functionality.
 - Always balance between simplicity, bugs prevention, and scalability
 - reduce platform specific changes to keep the development fast and more maintainable, whenever there are platform specific changes needed, mention them before implementation
+- dont provide edit requests in your answer unless you are asked to implement or to provide edit requests explicitly
+- I don't have coding experience so when you explane something consider this in mind
+- use illustrative emojis in your answers e.g. checkmark, X mark. also when asked for assession something provide ratings (out of 5)

 ## Replit Lessons